Georgetown Law Open on Time

 Applicants seeking selection as a Public Interest Law Scholar must submit the following:

 Public Interest Law Scholars (PILS) Application.

-- The Public Interest Law Scholars (PILS) Application should only be submitted if you did not submit your Early Decision or Regular Decision application for admission to Georgetown Law online via the LSAC electronic application.
+- PILS applicants should apply for PILS at the same time that they are applying for admission into the J.D.
+Program by answering "Yes" to "Are you applying to the Public Interest Law Scholars program (PILS)?" on the electronic J.D. application.
+The paper Public Interest Law Scholars (PILS) Application should only be submitted if you did not apply when completing your online Early Decision or Regular Decision application for admission to Georgetown Law.

 - The Office of Admissions will provide a copy of your Early Decision or Regular Decision application for admission to the PILS Selection Committee.

 - If you feel that your Personal Statement from your J.D. application for admission does not adequately describe your commitment to public interest work, you may submit an optional essay (approximately 750 words) to firstname.lastname@example.org detailing your commitment to public interest which includes your future goals and your previous public interest work.
 Please include your name and LSAC Account number on any materials that you send directly to the PILS Selection Committee.